vpasias/ignitelab/README.md

-# Lab configurations with ignite
+# Lab configurations with Ignite